-PECENED.
-It is proposed to access the Proposed Wind Farm site during both the construction and operational phase via an existing agricultural site entrance off the L3037 local road along the western boundary of the Proposed Wind Farm site in the townland of Ridge, and is shown in Figure 4-22a.
-This entrance will be widened to facilitate the delivery of the construction materials and turbine components.
-The Proposed Wind Farm site entrance was subject to Autotrack assessment to identify the turning area required, as described in Section 15.1 of the Traffic and Transport Assessment.
+The existing site entrance to be upgraded will be widened in order to facilitate the delivery of turbine components and movement of construction traffic.
+The Proposed Project site has been subject to detailed Autotrack assessment to identify the turning areas required, as described in Section 15.1 of the Traffic and Transport Assessment.
 Appropriate sightlines will be established to the north and south of the proposed site entrance for the safe access and egress of traffic.
-The proposed works will result in a permanent upgrade of this existing site access from the L3037 local road, which will also form the main site entrance to the Proposed Wind Farm during the operational phase.
+The proposed works will result in a permanent upgrade of this existing site access from the L7080 local road, which will also form the main site entrance to the Proposed Project during the operational phase.